The person at the center of this case

 Start here

-On December 24, 2010, the remains of an unidentified white male aged 40-65 were discovered on a levee at Eastshore State Park in Richmond, California.
-The victim had distinctive features including extensive gold dental work, a faded back tattoo, and a foreign-made cardiac stent without serial numbers, suggesting possible international origin.
-Despite physical identifiers and personal effects, the victim's identity remains unknown, and investigators seek information from anyone who may recognize the distinctive dental work, clothing, or other identifying characteristics.
+On December 24, 2010, an unidentified 40-65 year old white male was found deceased on the levee at Eastshore State Park in Richmond, California.
+The victim had distinctive features including extensive gold dental work, a faded back tattoo, and a foreign-made heart stent without serial numbers, suggesting possible international origin.
+Investigators seek to identify this man and determine the circumstances of his death.

 Try asking